To understand how we came to make our own pet food—a topic chock full of politics and controversy—a condensed backstory is in order...

 - I believe the big manufacturers are in bed with big agriculture and the inhumane animal slaughter houses whose abuse investigations have become so commonplace.
 It's a terribly abusive and environmentally destructive system.

 - Whether pet food or human food, I believe people should understand where all aspects of food comes from.
 To take part in the process that sustains us.
 Food does not come from a store.
-It comes from the ground, or it comes from a slaughter house, or it comes from your backyard, or it comes from your dimly lit basement carcass grinding operation.
+It comes from the ground and the slaughterhouse, or it comes from your backyard, or it comes from your dimly lit basement carcass grinding operation.

 But I'm an honest witness to my own hypocrisy.
 I'm well aware that I'm a vegetarian who kills chickens to feed his dog, yet has pet chickens who've been rescued from a shelter to prevent their suffering.
-Why are my hens' lives valued more than those at the slaughter house?
+Why are my hens' lives valued more than those at the slaughterhouse?
 In all honesty, I don't believe they are.
-I wish I could rescue every chicken from every slaughter house.
-I wish I could feed my dog a vegetarian diet.
+I wish I could rescue every chicken from every slaughterhouse.
+I wish I could feed my dog a vegetarian diet and be confident her needs were being met.
 I wish there was a way I could have it all without moral conflict.

 In fact, I tried for a time to transition Mia to a vegetarian diet.
 I experimented with various formulations but she wouldn't eat them.
 She was miserable and it was hard to keep up her weight.
 So she's been on a cooked meat/raw vegetable diet ever since and I make a compromise.
 I pay more for fresh organic chickens from grocery stores, like Whole Foods, who claim their poultry is sourced from more humane suppliers.
-I'm not naive.
+But I'm not naive.
 I don't pretend that those chickens live on green pastures.
-But I hope that by choosing such options I'm voting with my dollars for improvements to animal welfare.
+Yet I hope that by choosing such options I'm voting with my dollars for improvements to animal welfare.
 And as frustratingly slow as it has been, those changes are occurring.
-Public awareness of animal abuse is at an all time high, consumers are demanding better, and companies are making changes.
+My state of California has led the way in passing laws improving the welfare of farmed chickens.
+Public awareness of animal abuse is at an all time high, consumers are demanding better, and companies are making changes... kicking and screaming the whole way there.

 If you're interested in making your own pet food, read Dr. Pitcairn's book and talk to your vet.
 If your vet thinks homemade food is a bad idea and can't be convinced otherwise, you have a vet who is either miseducated or being courted by the pet food companies who make their rounds every month to her/his office with boxes full of those cute little sample bags of Beneful.
 Kind of like how our doctors are courted by pharmaceutical reps.
 In fact, yes, it's exactly like that.

 Anyway, the process is simple.
-I cook and chop the meat.
+I cook and chop the meat, pulling every possible scrap from the bone and using all organ meats and connective tissues.
 I chop the fruits, veggies, seeds, etc. in a food processor.
 I mix it all together and portion a couple days of food into storage containers.
 The end.

 - Whole chicken, cooked, deboned, and skinned.
 Must include organ meat.
 Fat skimmed off.